What is lichen simplex of the vulva?

 What is the differential diagnosis for lichen simplex of the vulva?

 Other disorders that should be considered in a patient with lichen simplex of the vulva include [1–2,5]:

 - Extramammary Paget disease

 - Skin lesions, tumours and cancers

 What is the treatment for lichen simplex of the vulva?

 Treatment for lichen simplex of the vulva involves:

-Short-term use of topical corticosteroids are used first line to break the itch–scratch cycle.
-Treatment principles include using a medium potency topical steroid such as triamcinolone ointment until there is resolution of active lesions.
-If the disease is refractory after 2–3 weeks of intermediate-strength corticosteroid, more potent topical steroids can be used on a short-term basis.
-As the condition improves, application frequency and potency of the corticosteroid should be decreased to minimise their adverse effects.
+Short-term topical corticosteroids are used as first-line therapy to break the itch–scratch cycle.
+Treatment principles for lichen simplex of the vulva include using a medium–potency topical steroid (such as triamcinolone ointment) until there is a resolution of active lesions.
+If the disease is refractory after 2–3 weeks of an intermediate-strength corticosteroid, more potent topical steroids can be used on a short-term basis.
+As the condition improves, the application frequency and potency of the corticosteroid should be decreased to minimise the adverse effects.

-- Silk or cotton fabric underwear can be less irritating to vulval skin than synthetic fabrics; however modern fibres that keep moisture away from the skin may be preferred [2,5].
+- Silk or cotton fabric underwear can be less irritating to vulval skin than synthetic fabrics; however modern fibres that keep moisture away from the skin may be preferred.

 - Discontinue using soap and non-prescribed topical products, and avoid using wet wipes.
 Emollients and barrier cream can help reduce dryness and irritation.